ssenart/gazpar2mqtt/README.md

 # Gazpar2MQTT
 Gazpar2MQTT is a gateway that reads data from the GrDF (French gas provider) meter and posts it to a MQTT queue.

-It is compatible with [Lovelace Garpar Card](https://github.com/ssenart/lovelace-gazpar-card).
+It is compatible with [Lovelace Garpar Card](https://github.com/ssenart/lovelace-gazpar-card) with version >= 1.3.11-alpha.3.

 ![Lovelace Garpar Card](images/gazpar-card.png)